Pokecord-Official/Pokecord-Guide/commands/market.md

 ## Eligibility

 Pokémon with `Common` and `Regional` rarity can only be sold to the bot and cannot be listed on the market.
-These Pokémon must be above `50 IV`.
+These Pokémon must be at least `72 IV`.
 Bred Pokémon in this rarity are not eligible.
 :::info
 Shiny Pokémon or Pokémon holding an item cannot be listed on the market.
 :::